CERTIFIED ORGANIC BREEDER: M. MAZOUREK

-Bred to reimagine the workaday butternut, the 898 packs concentrated sweetness, flavor and beta-carotene into a squash that fits in the palm of your hand.
+Bred to reimagine the workaday butternut, the 898 packs concentrated sweetness, flavor and beta-carotene into a single-serving squash.
 110 days to maturity.

 *Each 898 squash seed sold supports public plant breeding research at Cornell University.

 It’s been almost ten years since chef Dan Barber stood in the kitchen with vegetable breeder Michael Mazourek and challenged him to build a better butternut squash.
 For Michael, it was the first time that someone had asked him to breed for flavor.
 For Dan, it was the discovery of a new kind of recipe—one that begins with the seed.

 That conversation helped to launch a little squash called the Honeynut, developed by Mazourek and his predecessors, Richard W. Robinson and Molly Jahn, at Cornell University.
 But Mazourek never sees varieties as finished.
 Together, we started to ask: how can we one-up the Honeynut?
 Noticing that the Honeynut’s thin skin caused it to go downhill in storage after November, Mazourek continued to tinker, selecting for outstanding flavor along the way.
 Still in the experimental phase, the 898 squash is the delicious result: a longer-storing, single-serving butternut packed with flavor and beta carotene.

 This trial variety invites chefs, growers and eaters to share feedback from the field and kitchen.
 Please let us know how it grows at email@example.com!
 Our 898 seeds were produced in NY.

 Days to Maturity: 110 days

 — Fruit: 5-6" long mini butternuts; 0.5-1 lbs. — Short vine, 4-5' long